trebisky/orangepi/README.md

 5. timer - get a timer running (but not yet interrupting)
 6. inter_ez - set up the GIC so we get timer interrupts (has problems)
 7. inter_kyu - interrupts with timer and GIC with Kyu additions (works)

+After this, my efforts have transitioned to getting Kyu to run on the Orange Pi, so you should go there next.
+I will probably never get the "inter_ez" demo to work (but you never know), and expect to try to push forwad the second core business with the aid of the Kyu infrastructure.
+So this project is sort of finished (maybe).

+The bootrom though may get further attention.